Kate Heffernan: Early life, family and education

 Heffernan is the daughter of Noel and Annette Heffernan.
 Her mother, her aunt, Maxine Blomquist, her sister, Georgia Heffernan and a cousin, Shirley Langrope, are all New Zealand netball internationals.
 Her father played rugby union for Canterbury Country.

 The Heffernan family live on their sheep and beef farm, near Tapanui, West Otago.
 The Heffernan sisters attended Tapanui's Blue Mountain College and St Hilda's Collegiate School.
 Kate attended the University of Otago, where she studied psychology.

-Cricket
+Cricket career

 Early years

 Heffernan represented Otago at under-15 and under-16 levels.
 She and Georgia Heffernan also won national titles representing St Hilda's Collegiate School.

 Otago Sparks

 Between 2016 and 2019, Heffernan played as a left-arm medium bowler for Otago Sparks.
 She played 28 matches for Sparks.
 She was a member of the Sparks team that won the 2016–17 New Zealand Women's Twenty20 Competition.
 In the final against Canterbury Magicians, Heffernan took 4–21 off her four overs.
 Her 2018 Sparks team mates included her sister, Georgia Heffernan.